Visual Art (MFA) - Creative Technologies and Practice

-Master of Fine Arts in Creative Technologies (M.F.A.)
+Master of Fine Arts in Creative Technologies and Practice (M.F.A.)
 Program

 The MFA in Creative Technologies and Practice will equip individuals to enter the workforce in a variety of creative technology areas, particularly to manage creative teams, to pursue careers as visual artists, to advance knowledge in the field through research or creative output, and to teach at the university level.